Strangers at Thaba Bosiu

 The friend who left us had received from his parents the name of Entouta, but baptism gave him the name of Manoah.
 He was brother of Daniel Entlaloè, the first born of the Church of Thaba-Bossiou.
 His career was short and very animated: only during the last eight years of his life, thanks to the Gospel, he tasted the rest he had always longed for.
 His childhood was marked by the scenes of desolation that took place during the prolongued quarrels between the Matébélés and the Bassoutos.
 Not older than twelve, he lost his father and his family and had to expatriate to earn some bread among the cruel vassals of Dingân.
 During the journey, Entouta experienced the utmost hunger and exhaustion.
 These poor migrants under the guidance of Chéou, a grown up and experienced man, climbed with difficulty the White Mountains, these Pyrenées of Austral Africa that divide the Béchuanasie from the land of Natal.
 On the borders of the domains Zoulas, a chief, with a haughty look, blocked the travellers to seize Entouta, whom he intended to make his slave.
 He was already dragging him away when Chéou ran to help his young friend and, seizing his arm, attempted to pull him back. Αn obstinate fight ensued; the child, pulled violently, cried with pain and fear.
 The Zoula, feeling to be the weaker one, became furious; he raised his sagaie: ‘This child, he said, looking ferociously at Chéou, will not be neither yours nor mine; watch, I am going to smash his skull’.
 This move shooks Entlaloé, who had remained with the women to protect them; he springs, stops the arms of the murderer, and cries: ‘Oh Chéou, my father, do not resist any longer; let Entouta be slave; it might be that one day he will come back to us’.
 Daniel’s expectations were fulfilled.
 After a few months, the poor captive joined his family.
 He found them settled at one day’s travel from Mokokotloufé, ordinary residence of Dingân.
 A considerable number of Bassoutos, gathered because of common sufferings, had obtained by the Zoula monarch permission to found a village, that quickly became flourishing.
 With the help of the relations they had with their compatriots in Lessouto, these migrants obtained ostrich feathers, crane wings and panther skins, which they re-sold with profit to the Zoulas, among whom these objects were the main military ornament.
 The small community already possessed some herds, and waited for the day when these acquisitions would have let them return to their home country; but, hélas, the source of their prosperity became the cause of their ruin.
 The lure of a more advantageous deal attracted some friends of Entlaloé to offer their goods to the Barapoutsas, a neighbouring tribe, hostile to Dingân.
 This was enough to light up the wrath of the despot.
 During a dark night the Bassouto village was completely surrounded by some hundred warriors, deployed in three rows.
 The massacre was total; Entlaloé and his young wife severely wounded were left for dead under a heap of corpses.
 The hut of Entouta was sacked and burnt.
 As to himself, thanks to the intervention of God, he had left for a journey the day before with Chéou his protector.
 When Entlaloé and his wife had recovered sufficiently from their wounds, they abandoned with their brother the inhospitable country of Natal.
 Once more in the utmost hunger, they had to join a band of hunters who lived off hippopotamous meat and wild boar, along the banks of the Calédon.
 During this adventurous life, Entouta exposed himself to great dangers.
 He was one day swiftly chased by a hippopotamous, wounded and furious.
 The young hunter, exhausted, was going to be inevitably torn apart, but God, who guarded over his days, led his run towards a deep ravine that the animal did not dare to cross.
 Some months later, Entouta and his friend Taële, hunting hyrax in a thicket, were taken by surprise by a leopard.
 They attacked him without hesitation and wounded him.
 Angered, the animal jumps on Taële, grounds him and is about to tear him in pieces, when Entouta renews the fight, frees his friend, and with a blow of his mace kills the fierce beast.
 The skin of the leopard belonged to the victor, but on this occasion our friend showed a very praiseworthy generosity.
 After having led Taële to his family, he went looking for the precious trophy, and displaying it before his friend he said: ‘My friend, it is you who suffered the greatest danger, this spoils of victory belongs to you’.

 These events will suffice, Messieurs, to give you an idea of the scenes that peopled the youth of our brother.
 After many years of trouble and misery, the exiled family came back to Thaba-Bossiu, their homeland; they found here abundance, rest, and what is infinitely more worthy, the words of eternal life.
-Entouta, who I shall call now onwards Manoah, was converted just slightly more than two years ago.40Casalis, Notice biographique, 3-7.
+Entouta, who I shall call now onwards Manoah, was converted just slightly more than two years ago.40Casalis, Notice biographique, 3-7; the English translation by Ettore Morelli is in Additional Resources.

 At Thaba Bosiu, goes on the obituary, Entouta was recruited as ‘trusted messenger’ by Moshoeshoe, a duty that implied ‘heavy toils, that he endured without complaining’.
 41Casalis, Notice biographique, 8.
 His new role was clearly possible thanks to the knowledge of long distance travel that he had accumulated during his troubled youth.
 Unfortunately, his destinations are not mentioned, and it is unknown whether he was ever sent on missions back to the Zulu kingdom.